Published on April 6, 2022, by Felix Martinez

 However, We expect the company to earn $2.62 per share for FY2022.
 This would represent a decrease of 11% year-over-year compared to FY2021.

 Growth drivers for the company will come from devasting on low-performing brands and acquiring brands that compliment the company existing brands.
 Emerging markets are also a source of growth for the company.
-Organi net sales grew by 17% for the year compared to 2019.
+Organic net sales grew by 17% for the year compared to 2019.
 Also, focusing on brand expansion like plant-based items and Heinz brand extension should help the company with future growth.

 Source: Investor Presentation